sile-typesetter/casile/README.md

     Defaults to 1.

-    At the end of each month I run `make stats` to run a report of all commit activity on the content of books.
+    At the end of each month I run `casile make -- stats` to run a report of all commit activity on the content of books.
     This computes the current character and word counts and compares them with each previous commit and shows a report crediting the author of that commit.
     I use this to pay our translators, editors, etc.

-    Override with `make STATSMONTHS=2 stats`.
+    Override with `casile make -- STATSMONTHS=2 stats`.

 * `DEBUG` enables extra output from various programs showing whats going on durring a build.